LukeGarnham/Stumps-and-Studs-MS4/README.md

 Results:

- - **All**:  The validator flags the meta tag '<meta charset="UTF-8">' as an error.
+ - **All**:  The validator flags the meta tag (*meta charset="UTF-8"*) as an error.
 According to [W3Schools.com](https://www.w3schools.com/html/html_charset.asp), this is required to inform the browser which character set the page uses so I have ignored this error.
  - **Header**:  None
  - **Footer**:  None
  - **Toasts**:  None